-This past weekend, my guy flew out of town to travel for work, so it was just the girls—me and our little pup—at home.
+This past weekend, it was just the girls — our little pup and me — at home.
 We spent lots of quality time playing fetch with her tiny walnut-sized tennis ball, walking around the block, and cuddling in bed.
 Waking up with her little face peering down into mine, “Is it time to get up yet?
 Are you up?
 Are you up?” was just the cutest thing!

 The few times I dashed out to the grocery store or ran over to Karen’s for pie, my heart melted a bit each time I patted her head goodbye.
 We only recently moved, so this new place doesn’t quite feel like home to her.
 Her tall ears bend over a little, making her look incredibly worried.
 “But… But… Can’t I come too?” she always seems to ask.